Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 - The second Beat room has no springs.

-- The second Beat room has a platform on the upper lever that does not exist in the final and has item boxes containing speed shoes, 10 rings and a life on it.
-In the final, the speed shoes and the life were moved to the pipes in the center of the room and the 10 Ring box was removed.
+- The second Beat room has a platform on the upper lever that does not exist in the final and has item boxes containing Speed Shoes, 10 rings, and a 1-Up on it.
+In the final, the Speed Shoes and 1-Up were moved to the pipes in the center of the room and the 10 ring box was removed.

 - The small hole the player runs into before the checkpoint area is covered up, though the player can still enter the hole.
 The checkpoint here is also missing.
 Alternatively, the path where the player jumps over the small hole also looks different.
 It has no objects and leads into a long path of its own.
 In the final, these paths have objects and lead into long falling areas.
 The end of the running sections still exist in the final and are used after the falling areas:

 - The final Beat room lacks a door at the exit.

 - There are 4 stationary Electro Spinners in the Sonic doll room.
 In the final, this was changed to 3 stationary normal Spinners and one Egg Keeper.

 - The Sonic head of rings is missing.